Below you will find some helpful guidance to assist you in looking after your fabrics.

 Polyester fabrics can be ironed on a medium heat for heavier weights and low heat for fine fabrics.

 Linen fabrics can be machine washed on a 30 or 40 degree heat with detergent.
 It should only be tumble dried on a delicate cycle or air dried.
+If tumble drying, take it out of the dryer as soon as it is done to minimise creasing.
 Linen is not particularly susceptible to shrinkage.
 Linen can be ironed on a high heat with steam to get the creases out as it is very prone to creasing, this can often give the fabric a softer handle as well.

 You can iron corduroy on a medium/ high heat however always iron on the reverse, and do not go against the lean of the cords.